BillAlikakos/PMS8-Vehicle_Transfer_Application/README.md

 - User management application, essentially a keycloak wrapper application that exposes the required functionality to the front end application via REST services.
 - Notification service that sends the corresponding e-mail notification upon the completion of the flow.

-Sample configuration & swagger files can be found under the correspoding directories.
+Sample configuration & swagger files can be found under the corresponding directories.